Home We're Buying Has Illegal In-Law Cottage—What Are the Risks?

 Dealing with insurance, tax, and other issues that could come of trying to use or rent out an illegally constructed unit.

 • Inferior and/or unsafe construction.
 A permit is required to ensure safe and quality construction.
 Without a permit, there's no guarantee that the in-law unit was constructed well.
+It might have been a DIY by an amateur.

 • Expense and hassle of bringing property up to code.
 If the city (or governing municipality) finds out about the illegal unit, it will require you, as the new owner, to bring it up to current code and obtain the required permits.
 The city does not care that you weren't responsible for the original construction.
-Obtaining a permit after construction has been completed can be a lengthy and costly process, and may require tearing up some existing walls and so forth.
+Obtaining a permit after construction has been completed can be a lengthy and costly process, and could require tearing up existing walls and so forth.
 See Discovering Unpermitted Construction When Selling Your Home for more information.

 • Retroactive tax obligations.
-If your local taxing authority has not been assessing real estate tax on your in-law unit because it wasn't a recognized part of the property, you may become responsible for paying back taxes.
+If your local taxing authority has not been assessing real estate tax on your in-law unit because it wasn't a recognized part of the property, you might become responsible for paying back taxes.

 If you decide that purchasing a house with unpermitted construction is not worth the risk, you can walk away, assuming you're not too deep into the closing process by now.

-If you do choose to go forward with the purchase, consider the terms of your offer carefully.
-The property may well be worth less than its list price.
+If you do choose to go forward with the home purchase, consider the terms of your offer carefully.
+The property might well be worth less than its list price.
 For example, the market value of a two-bedroom house with an illegal in-law unit is actually closer to that of a two-bedroom house without the extra unit.

 Talk to a Lawyer